colibris-framework/colibris/README.md

     nano ${PACKAGE}/routes.py

+## Authentication

+Choose a backend for the authentication by setting the `AUTHENTICATION` variable in `settings.py`.
+By default, it is set to `None`, associating each request with a dummy identity.

+#### JWT Backend

+In `settings.py`, set:

+    AUTHENTICATION = {
+        'backend': 'colibris.authentication.jwt.JWTBackend',
+        'model': 'yourproject.models.User',
+        'identity_claim': 'sub',
+        'identity_field': 'username',
+        'secret_field': 'password'
+    }

-## Authentication & Authorization
+## Authorization

-Choose a backend for both the authentication and authorization mechanisms by setting the corresponding variables in the `settings.py` file:
+Choose a backend for the authorization by setting the `AUTHORIZATION` variable in `settings.py`.
+By default, it is set to `None`, allowing everybody to perform any request.

-    nano settings.py
+#### Role Backend

+In `settings.py`, set:

+    AUTHORIZATION = {
+        'backend': 'colibris.authorization.role.RoleBackend',
+        'role_field': 'role'
+    }

+#### Rights Backend

+In `settings.py`, set:

+    AUTHORIZATION = {
+        'backend': 'colibris.authorization.rights.RightsBackend',
+        'model': 'yourproject.models.Right',
+        'account_field': 'user',
+        'resource_field': 'resource',
+        'operations_field': 'operations'
+    }

 ## Web Server